 The Senior Thesis is the pinnacle of the academic experience at BUA.
 The amount of work required to produce this project is equivalent to any other academic course.
-Academy teachers will provide a specific structure and benchmarks for students to achieve, and a letter grade will be awarded each semester to assess the student's progress (the first semester letter grade does get reported to colleges when we send out Mid-Year reports for seniors in mid-January).
-Students should choose a topic in which they want to invest a significant amount of time exploring.
+BUA teachers will provide a specific structure and benchmarks for students to achieve, and a letter grade will be awarded each semester to assess the student's progress (the first semester letter grade does get reported to colleges when we send out Mid-Year reports for seniors in mid-January).
+Students should choose a topic they want to invest a significant amount of time exploring.
 This topic can be grounded in any discipline but should reflect a student's potential interest.
-The thesis offers BUA students an opportunity few high-school students have to distinguish themselves as true scholars.
+The thesis offers BUA students an opportunity few high school students have to distinguish themselves as true scholars.
 It is critical that students be prepared to discuss and highlight their thesis experience throughout the college admissions process, particularly in the interview.
-Be prepared to send your thesis abstract with applications.
+In some cases, you may be able to share your thesis abstract as a part of your application.